Generally, non-mailable matter means, but is not limited to, any mail:

 Tobacco products are non-mailable unless:

-- the shipments are intra provincial (within province only)
+the shipments are intra provincial (within province only), or

-- the shipment is between manufacturers and retailers or between retailers.
-These items can only be shipped by Customers using Electronic Shipping Tools (EST) and selecting the “PROOF OF AGE (18 or 19) option
+the shipment is between manufacturers and retailers or between retailers.
+These items can only be shipped by customers using Electronic Shipping Tools (EST) and selecting the “PROOF OF AGE (18 or 19)” option, or

-- the product is a replacement product (free of charge) mailed by a manufacturer to a consumer
+the product is a replacement product (free of charge) mailed by a manufacturer to a consumer, or

 Firearms (including imitation and replica firearms)